kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 - *High Resolution observations of the Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019*, **MISO-BoB working group meeting**, December 2020.

 ## Posters
+- *Monsoon-Frontal-Wave Interactions Drive Cyclone Biparjoy's Wake Recovery in the Arabian Sea*, **AMS 37th Conference on Hurricanes and Tropical Meteorology**, San Diego, USA, March 2026.
+- *Seasonal Variability of Wave States and Their Influence on Air-Sea Fluxes in the Northern Indian Ocean*, **2026 Breakthroughs: Uehiro and Oceanography Yearly Symposium (2026 BUOYS)**, University of Hawaiʻi at Mānoa, Honolulu, USA, March 2026.
+- *Impacts of Salinity Stratification and COARE wave-based formulation on SST and Air-sea fluxes within the Indian Ocean mini-warm pool*, **AGU Ocean Sciences Meeting 2026**, Glasgow, Scotland, February 2026 (abstract accepted but could not travel).
 - *Monsoon-Frontal Interactions Drive Cyclone Biparjoy's Wake Recovery in the Arabian Sea*, **Intercampus Marine Science symposium**, University of Massachusetts, Dartmouth, USA, March 2025.
 - *Lateral Gradients in Diurnal Warm Layers in the Bay of Bengal*, **Geophysical Flows: From the Field to the Lab Discussion meeting**, IIT Madras, Chennai, India, January 2024.
 - *Observing and Modeling the variability of DWLs during the Summer Monsoon in the Northern Indian Ocean*, **CLIVAR Mesoscale and Frontal Scale Air-Sea Interaction Workshop**,Boulder, USA, March 2023.